 "Nutters," mumbled Sirius, stalking out of the room.

 Remus looked after him and rolled his eyes.
-What had worried Elle so much?
+What had worried Elle so much? he wondered.

 She had seemed so horribly upset when she had come to him last night.